excid3/simple_calendar/README.md

 Date.beginning_of_week = :sunday
 ```

-Setting classes on the table and elements are pretty:
+Setting classes on the table and elements are pretty easy.

+Each of the options are passed directly to the
+the `content_tag` method so each of them **must** be a hash.

 ```ruby